1. Do it yourself

 Kay Ryan firstname.lastname@example.org www.mauikay.com

-Kay lives on Maui and specializes in personal service.
-Kay will email back and forth with you before you arrive, send you a packet of info brochures about Maui, book activities in advance before you arrive if desired, meet you in your hotel or condo, spend an hour with you highlighting maps and answering questions and orienting you to Maui, and allow you to call her any time during your stay on Maui with more questions.
-Kay is the only travel agent who will be right there with you on Maui if you need personal help during your stay.
+Kay lived on Maui for many years and specializes in personal service.
+Kay will email back and forth with you before you arrive, send you a packet of info brochures about Maui, book activities in advance before you arrive if desired, answer all your questions and orient you to Maui, and allow you to call her any time during your stay on Maui with more questions.
 Most condos will not let you reserve a specific room to be sure you are getting one of the nicer units.
 But if you book your condo through Kay then she can often recommend and reserve a specific unit that she knows is one of the best in whatever building you and she select.
 Kay can also get you a vacation package that includes air, room and car.
 All of this service costs you nothing, since Kay gets paid by commission from the hotel or condo or activities that you book with her.
-Here's a link to my 2011 interview with Kay Ryan.
+Here’s a link to my 2011 interview with Kay Ryan

 Should you rent from an individual Maui condo owner, such as through VRBO?